 At this point, the input point spread functions (PSFs) are propagated for each mosaiced image and evaluated at the detected source positions, together with the PSF convolution kernels required by the subsequent photometry steps (Sect.~\ref{sect:PSF_calculation}).

-The list of VIS+NIR detected sources is used as a baseline to force the photometry measurements in the detected loci (Sect.~\ref{sect:photometry}).
+The list of VIS- and NIR-detected sources is used as a baseline to force the photometry measurements in the detected loci (Sect.~\ref{sect:photometry}).
 For each source, the MER PF pipeline measures: \begin{itemize} \item the Kron total flux, measured on the detection mosaics; \item PSF-matched aperture photometry on all the input bands; \item template fitting photometry on all the input bands. \end{itemize}

-For all the sources detected in the \IE band, the MER PF pipeline provides a measure of the Concentration, Asymmetry, and Smoothness (CAS) parameters (Sect.~\ref{subsect:morpho_cas}), a list of morphological features measured via a machine-learning approach (Sect.~\ref{subsect:morpho_zoobot}) as well as a point-like probability (that can be used for star/galaxy separation, see Sect. ~\ref{subsect:sg_separation}).
+For all the sources detected in the \IE band, the MER PF pipeline provides a measure of the concentration, asymmetry, and smoothness (CAS) parameters (Sect.~\ref{subsect:morpho_cas}), a list of morphological features measured via a machine-learning approach (Sect.~\ref{subsect:morpho_zoobot}), and a point-like probability (that can be used for star-galaxy separation, see Sect. ~\ref{subsect:sg_separation}).

 A cataloguing unit then carries out the merging of all the information provided by the previous steps (Sect.~\ref{sect:catalog}).
 The main output of this step is the OU-MER final catalogue of sources with unique identification number, containing object information relevant in the \Euclid project, in particular to OU-MER's customer OUs, namely OU-PHZ, OU-SIR, and OU-SHE.
 Before releasing the output products to the Euclid Archive System (EAS), a final step runs on all the mosaiced images and the final source catalogue, performing a S\'ersic fit and adding further photometry and morphology information (Sect.~\ref{subsect:sersic}).

-Initially designed as a separate pipeline to be run on the output products of the nominal pipeline, the S\'ersic fit module has been integrated rather late into the MER PF processing workflow, after extensive testing and optimization.
+Initially designed as a separate pipeline to be run on the output products of the nominal pipeline, the S\'ersic fit module has been integrated rather late into the MER PF processing workflow, after extensive testing and optimisation.

-With the current Q1 release configuration, taking into account that many PEs run in parallel and some of them make use of more than one processing cores, the total execution time is equivalent to approximately 140 core hours.
-The mosaicing, background-subraction, and PSF calculation PEs account for 13\% of the processing time.
+With the current Q1 release configuration, taking into account that many PEs run in parallel and some of them make use of more than one processing cores, the total execution time is equivalent to approximately 140 core hours per tile.
+The mosaicing, background-subtraction, and PSF calculation PEs account for 13\% of the processing time.
 On average, 10\% of the time is spent on the detection and deblending PEs.
 The large majority (75\%) of the processing time is spent running the different photometry methods and on the calculation of the PSF transformation kernels.